X-ray photography analysis report.

 Subject

-Purpose, method and questions.
+Aim, method and questions

 Radiation source; Sitex CPseries, type CP160D.
 Scanner: Carestream Industrex HPX-1.
 Imaging plate: